diSimplex/documentViewer/scripts/Readme.md

 the:

 ```
-  ./scripts/pdfjsUpdate
+  ./scripts/pdfjsVersionUpdate
 ```
 script.
-This script will list the 10 most recent tags and then ask the user to specifiy a new tag at the prompt.
+This script will list the 10 most recent tags and then ask the user to specify a new tag at the prompt.
 Once a the pdfjs project has been updated to a new tag, the documentViewer project as a whole needs to be committed.